Exercise 2: Measuring coefficient of static friction

 Set up your experiment by placing your shoe (or calculator) on a flat surface that can be tilted to create a ramp/inclined plane.
 If you are in the lab, make sure your object is in front of the red line.

 Slowly increase the angle of your ramp until the shoe begins to slide.
-Write down the angle of the ramp when your shoe begins to slide and record it in the coefficient of static friction table below.
+Record this angle in the coefficient of static friction table provided below.
 Repeat this measurement three times and take the average of your measured values.
+Please see the video below for extra guidance if needed.

 In the lab: